Document Design, How-to Guides, Printing

 Margin – The margin is the space around the edges of a printed document

-Match Print – Match print is a form of a four-color process proofing system.
+Match Print – Match print is a form of four-color process proofing system.

-Mock-Up – A mock-up is a reproduction of the original printed documents and also sometimes contains instructions on how to produce the document.
+Mock-Up – A mock-up is a reproduction of the original printed documents and sometimes includes instructions for producing the document.

 N